esphome/esphome-docs/custom/i2c.rst

 Dashboard Interfacing: I²C Read
 --------------------------------
 To read and display data from a sensor that is slave on the I²C bus, it is instantiated as explained in :doc:`Step 2 </components/sensor/custom>`.
-In the  yaml file below, three register values are made available to the dashboard:
+In the  yaml file below, three register values on the slave are made available to the dashboard:

 .. code-block:: yaml